 Tidy up your home with these DIY Burlap Baskets using Plastic Dollar Store Bins!
-These baskets are simple to make using basic supplies from the dollar store but look like they are from Pottery Barn!
+These DIY Dollar Store baskets are simple to make using basic supplies from the Dollar Tree but look like they are from Pier One!
+If you are looking for storage baskets from the Dollar Store but don’t like the plastic baskets, try this burlap fabric DIY project!

 In case you’re curious (or in a hurry):